 Enhanced technical and scientific cooperation in support of the post-2020 global biodiversity framework will require an effective governance structure, efficient operational mechanisms, transparent processes and procedures based on a synergistic approach, and adequate financial and human resources.

 With regard to governance, the Conference of the Parties would provide the overall strategic and policy/political guidance.
 The Informal Advisory Group on Technical and Scientific Cooperation, whose establishment is to be considered by the Conference of the Parties at its fifteenth meeting pursuant to decision 14/24 B, paragraph 5, would provide advice and recommendations on programmatic and operational matters.
-The proposed terms of reference of the Informal Advisory Group are presented in document CBD/SBI/3/7, annex III.
+The proposed terms of reference of the Informal Advisory Group are presented in annex IV.

 Possible options for operational institutional mechanisms to facilitate and enhance technical and scientific cooperation in support of the post-2020 global biodiversity framework could include the following: